BobleChinois/Bitcoin-definition/Brouillons/Gay_Science.md

 I'm convinced that the missing piece to understand that is the fact that we've been living in the age of "easy money".
 Because of that most people already forgot that we live in a world of scarcity, that humans have to constantly cooperate to fight against in order to achieve some measure of material well-being.
 Money is the backbone of economic organisation, since it allows us to evaluate what economic activity is more efficient, and make it possible to proportionate previous actions outputs (money earned) to future consumption and investment.

-To have the power to spend money without earning it is the power to decide how ressources will be consumed and/or invested without having to give something first.
-It allows those that "create" money to decide scarce ressources allocation without ever being hold accountable, since it is literally "free money" to them.
-It is not only the recipe for inefficiency and waste, but also highly immoral as has argued Hülsmann in [The Ethics of Money Production](https://mises.org/library/ethics-money-production).
+To have the power to spend money without earning it is the power to decide how other's ressources will be consumed and/or invested without having to give something first.
+It allows those that "create" money to decide scarce ressources allocation and never have to pay the price for it, since it is literally "free money" to them.
+It is not only the recipe for economic inefficiency and waste, but also highly immoral as argued by Hülsmann in [The Ethics of Money Production](https://mises.org/library/ethics-money-production).

-We have been living in a world where governments have hold this power for decades, allowing it to finance pretty much any policy that fit the beliefs or interests of those in power while buying social peace and allegeance from more and more people that depend on government to make a living, either because they are employed by it or rely on welfare state.
+We have been living in a world where governments have hold this power for decades, allowing it to finance pretty much any policy that fits in the beliefs or interests of those in power while buying social peace and allegeance from more and more people that depend on government to make a living, either because they are employed by it or rely on welfare state.
 A significant part of the population in most western democracies live more or less directly off government spending money it doesn't have, and they all have strong incentives to keep the statu quo, no matter what it takes.

 People won't make things change, regardless of internet making information free and highly available, because people don't bite the hand that feed.
-This won't change until it loses the power to create money, either because it abuses it so much that the whole system implodes (it is doomed to end like this, but it can take some time), or there's an alternative money that allows more and more people to store and exchange value out of reach of the government, creating strong incentives to strive outside of the government controlled economy.
+This won't change until it loses the power to create money, either because it abuses it so much that the whole system implodes (it is doomed to end like this, but it can take some time), or there's an alternative that allows more and more people to store and exchange value out of reach of the legacy banking system, creating strong incentives to strive outside of the government controlled economy.

 Bitcoin is the missing link that will fulfill the expectations we had about internet as a vector for a "revolution".